Characterizing, Evaluating, and Optimizing Complex Reasoning: Optimizing Reasoning with Thinking Rewards

 \paragraph{Dataset Construction.} We construct the \textbf{TRM-Preference} dataset from WebInstruct-verified \cite{ma2025general}, which contains verifiable STEM and math problems requiring non-trivial multi-step reasoning.
 We sample 64K prompts and generate candidate reasoning traces\footnote{ A reasoning trace refers to the generated reasoning content before the reasoning-termination marker (e.g., \texttt{</think>}). } using multiple open-source reasoning model families, including Qwen3 \cite{yang2025qwen3}, DeepSeek-Distill \cite{guo2025deepseek}, and GPT-OSS \cite{openai2025gptoss120bgptoss20bmodel}.
 To decouple reasoning quality from answer correctness, \textit{we retain only traces whose final answers are verified as correct}, as correctness can be reliably assessed by rule-based verifiers, allowing the learned reward signal to focus on reasoning quality rather than duplicating answer-based supervision.

 For each prompt, we generate multiple candidate reasoning traces and apply the evaluation pipeline described in Sec.~\ref{sec:Q2} to construct reasoning structures and perform pairwise preference judgments under the {\prin}, using DeepSeek-V3.2 \cite{liu2025deepseek} as an automated evaluator.
 To avoid over-representation of individual prompts, we sample at most four trace pairs per prompt.
 This process yields 103K training pairs and a held-out validation set of 1.5K pairs, forming the final \textbf{TRM-Preference} dataset.
 Additional details are provided in App.~\ref{app:dataset_construction}, with illustrative case studies of the constructed DAGs shown in App.~\ref{app:case_study_dag} Fig.~\ref{fig:dag}.
+We further report preference-label reliability validation and offline construction cost in App.~\ref{app:reliability_validation} and App.~\ref{app:cost_analysis}.

 \paragraph{TRM Training.} We initialize TRM from Llama-3.1-8B-Instruct \cite{grattafiori2024llama} by replacing the language modeling head with a scalar value head, and train it on the TRM-Preference dataset using the Bradley--Terry loss \cite{bradley1952rank}, following standard preference modeling practice \cite{stiennon2020learning,kirk2023understanding}.
 Training details and dynamics are provided in App.~\ref{app:trm_training}, and the Bradley--Terry formulation is summarized in App.~\ref{app:bt_loss}.